kbuffington/georgia-image-packs/README.md

 When everything is properly installed your image folder should be setup like [this](https://i.imgur.com/40YdD4l.png).
 (Ignore Band Logos color as it isn't used by this theme, or included here.)

+#### Note for users of the Georgia theme

+The images here should NOT be installed inside the `/georgia/` folder as it has it's own theme images which need to be kept separate from these.

 ## Updates